 Acknowledgements

 The authors thank the TB section at Public Health England (PHE) for maintaining the Enhanced Tuberculosis Surveillance (ETS) system; all the healthcare workers involved in data collection for the ETS.

+Contributors

+SA, HC, and EBP conceived and designed the work.
+SA undertook the analysis with advice from all other authors.
+All authors contributed to the interpretation of the data.
+SA wrote the first draft of the paper and all authors contributed to subsequent drafts.
+All authors approve the work for publication and agree to be accountable for the work.

 Funding

 SEA, HC, and EBP are funded by the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Evaluation of Interventions at University of Bristol in partnership with Public Health England (PHE).
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, the Department of Health or Public Health England.